-Street photography can be blended with conceptual photography to create mesmerizing results.
+Street photography can be blended with conceptual and fine art photography to create mesmerizing results.
 There is no limitation on outdoor concepts.
 You don’t even need to come up with ideas.
 Sometimes, the outside surroundings are enough for fine art.

 So take time and explore your surroundings.
 Find unusual landscapes, buildings, and vehicles.
 They can be your star subjects for upcoming conceptual pieces.

 Fixate on the beauty of Decision-Making

 Conceptual photos not only have to be appealing but hold thoughts as well.
 And the best way to do so is by capturing the struggles of life.
-To make Conceptual photography go one step ahead of impeccable editing and fancy equipment, you have to add beautiful composition.
+To make conceptual and fine art photography go one step ahead of impeccable editing and fancy equipment, you have to add beautiful composition.

 Creative Otherworldly Portraits

-He used unusual costumes, backgrounds, and themes to make and turned a simple portrait into a surreal work of art.
-It was dramatic, grotesque, and beautiful, and that is why his celebrity photoshoots were most awaited and demanded.
+He used unusual costumes, backgrounds, and themes to make and turn a simple portrait into a surreal work of art.
+It was dramatic, grotesque, and beautiful, and that is why his celebrity photoshoots were most-awaited and demanded.